scta/scta-rdf-schema/docs_source/scta-rdf-schema.md

 * sctap:status

 ---

-The following are not classes but properties that that textItem classes can take
+Note: The following are not classes but critical properties that that textItem classes can take that effectively divide textItem classes into subclasses

+--

 ## Global Structure properties